-Gonorrhoea can also be passed from a pregnant woman to her baby (see below, What happens if I get gonorrhoea when I’m pregnant?).
+Gonorrhoea can be passed from a pregnant woman to her baby (see What happens if I get gonorrhoea when I’m pregnant? on page 13).

-In women it is possible for the bacteria to spread in the vaginal secretions, to the rectum.
+In women, it’s possible for the bacteria to spread from vaginal discharge to the rectum.
 You don’t need to have anal sex for this to happen.

-It is not clear if gonorrhoea can be spread by transferring the bacteria to another person’s genitals on the fingers or through rubbing vulvas (female genitals) together.
+It’s not clear if gonorrhoea can be spread by transferring infected semen or vaginal fluid to another person’s genitals on the fingers or through rubbing vulvas (female genitals) together.

-You cannot catch gonorrhoea from kissing, hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.
+You can’t get gonorrhoea from kissing, hugging, sharing baths or towels, swimming pools, toilet seats or from sharing cups, plates or cutlery.